Help Map, Study, and Improve Your Community's Food, Energy, and Water Systems

 The Founding F4R™ Cohort in Flagstaff, Arizona

 Contact the F4R™-Flagstaff facilitator of this project, Sean Ryan at the Center for Science Teaching and Learning, Northern Arizona University at Sean.Ryan@nau.edu or 928.523.0990.

-The project is a partnership between the Center for Science Teaching and Learning and the School of Informatics, Computing, and Cyber Systems (SICCS) as a supplement to the FEWSION project, led by SICCS professor Benjamin Ruddell.
-The National Science Foundation provided NAU with a $463,000 grant to recruit citizen scientists to actively map and study local community food, energy, and water systems (FEWS) for the Flagstaff area (PLACE4FEWS project).
+PLACE4FEWS project is a Public Service of Northern Arizona University, a partnership between the Center for Science Teaching and Learning and the School of Informatics, Computing, and Cyber Systems (SICCS) as a supplement to the FEWSION project, led by SICCS professor Benjamin Ruddell.

 Funding is provided under National Science Foundation Grant ACI-1639529 to recruit citizen scientists to actively map and study local community food, energy, and water systems (FEWS) for the Flagstaff area (PLACE4FEWS project, FEWSION supplement).
 The findings and opinions are those of the researchers, and not necessarily the sponsors.